 Following the Monetary Authority of Singapore (MAS)’s release of its annual report for 2016‐ 2017 at the end of June, we examine how tech is changing the finance sector below:

 Key findings of the report signified a changing demand for new positions in the banking sector.
 Interestingly, jobs within the industry saw 2,800 additions despite an overall slowdown in the sector’s growth last year.
 HR professionals pointed out that new positions largely revolved around roles such as UX/UI designers, data analysts and app developers.
 These positions centre around technology.
-All this points to the fact that those who are hoping to enter the finance industry or move laterally within it need to equip themselves with alternate ve and complementary skills to keep up with themes.
+All this points to the fact that those who are hoping to enter the finance industry or move laterally within it need to equip themselves with alternative and complementary skills to keep up with themes.

 Many professionals find themselves in a position where their vocations face the threat of disrupted on in some way or another.
 Professionals in the finance industry are not except on to this.
 One primary example is when it comes to traders.
 Robo‐advisory platforms have deemed many of their du es obsolete due to savings through automation.
 Another example is the stockbroking subset.
 Both retail, as well as seasoned investors, are now able to source for information and expert insights through the internet without going through a middleman.

 Regarding the threat that these positions pose to professionals, MAS managing director Ravi Menon puts it well, stressing that the real challenge is not whether technology will replace humans, but whether humans can work alongside it.

 The Flip Side

 On a positive note, disrupt on has also created new jobs.
 Companies need tech developers to build advanced client management systems and platforms for mobile payment providers.
 User Interface designers are required to ensure that well-thought-out platforms are constructed appropriately.
 User Experience professionals are in high demand for creating a fluid customer experience.
 Cyber Security is also another rapidly growing trade that the banking industry heavily relies on.